The Irish Times claims largest number of entries on journalism awards shortlist

 The Irish Times had by far the largest number of entries on the shortlist for the NewsBrands Ireland Journalism Awards 2020, which was published on Monday.

-The Irish Times had 33 entries on the shortlist, followed by 24 for the Irish Independent and Sunday Independent, and nine for the Sunday Times.
+The Irish Times had 35 entries on the shortlist, followed by 24 for the Irish Independent and Sunday Independent.

 The shortlist is broken down into 24 categories, and the winners of each category, and the overall winner, are to be announced next month, in an online ceremony.